 Special Monthly Compensation Series: SMC(k)

-The first level of Special Monthly Compensation that we will examine is SMC(k), which has a compensation rate of $105.61 per month.
+The first level of Special Monthly Compensation that we will examine is SMC(k), which has a compensation rate of $111.74 per month as of December 2020.
 This encompasses loss (amputation) or loss of use of a body part(s) or function(s).
-This rate applies to each body part lost, or that has loss of use, and can be added to other SMC rates as long as your other SMC qualifying condition is not the same as your SMC(k) or the other rate is capped.
+This rate applies to each body part lost, or that has loss of use, and can be added to other Special Monthly Compensation rates as long as your other SMC qualifying condition is not the same as your SMC(k) or the other rate is capped.

 For example, a veteran’s SMC(k) rate is payable for each anatomical loss or loss of use of:

 - One foot

 - One or more creative organs used for reproduction